- Dr Huw Dylan (Darlithydd - Coleg y Brenin Llundain)

 |Semester Assessment||1 x 2000 word essay||40%|

 |Supplementary Assessment||1 x 2,000 word essay||40%|

 By the end of the module, students should be able to:

-- Evaluate methodological and historiographical problems in the study of intelligence
+3) evaluate the methodological and historiographical problems inherent in the study of intelligence, security and international relations

 This module examines the nature of intelligence and the role of intelligence and intelligence organisations in world politics after 1945.